adityavinodk/energy_save/README.md

 Then open `localhost:5000` your browser to start the application.
 Test the API's using the inputs from `sample_inputs.txt` file.

 ## About the Project
 We have used Jupyter Notebook for visualization and making inferences of the data.
 We are running the web application using Flask server and using React for the front-end of the application.
-We have REST API calls to all the predictions are made currently using linear classifier models and average around 85% accuracy.
+We have REST API calls to all the predictions are made currently using simple supervised learning classifier models and average around 85% accuracy.
 - `datasets` folder consists of all the datasets along with their label files
 - `data_infereces` folder consists of Jupyter files containing the prediction as well as the different inferences made based on the data from the datasets
 - `frontend` folder consists the source files of the front-end of the web application